 While we would say that we’re already pros in packing our backpacks, it’s a whole new thing for us to pack for our baby.
-After trying it a few times on weekendtrips and short travels, we are now ready to pack our big backpacks.
+After trying it a few times on weekend trips, short travels and a big backpacking trip through Vietnam we are now ready to tell you you will need.

 Actually it’s mostly just the same that you need for yourself.
 The advantage is that the clothes of your kid are a lot smaller.

 You have to know that we always pack for all opportunities.
 We have never been in a country where it was warm and sunny everywhere.
 Also we are not the type of travelers who stay at the beach for weeks, not even for days.
-We do sightseeing, we do adventures, watersports, sunrise hikes, wildlife-watching and maybe a little bit of enjoying the beach.
+We do sightseeing, we do adventures, watersports, sunrise hikes, wildlife-watching and maybe a little bit of lying at the beach 😉

 As mentioned above we pack for all opportunities.
 For our little one we packed 4 short sleeved bodies, 2 long sleeved bodies, 2 T-shirts, 1 long sleeved shirt, 2 short pants, 3 long pants (two thin ones and one warmer one) and some socks.
 We took one cardigan, a woolwalk-overall and a pyjama.
 For cold nights we have a sleepingbag for warmer nights a big muslin cloth.
 Depending on where you go, a rainjacket mostly comes in handy as well.

-For the beach we had a towel, a UV shirt and a swimdiaper.
+For the beach we had a towel, a UV shirt and a cloth-swimdiaper.
 The hat and the sunglasses were indispensable too.

 We definitely needed all the cloths we took with us.
 When we traveled to warmer areas we didn’t need the warm sleepingbag and the overall anymore but in the cooler areas we definitely did.
 In the backpack every gram counts so inform yourself about the weather conditions that you don’t pack too much.
 At most destinations you can ofcourse buy something if you forgot anything or if the conditions are different to what you expected.